VR-API-Integration/file-api-integration-examples/powershell/VismaDeveloperPortal/download/README.md

 ### Attributes of the `Credentials` element

 **`Path`**
-> XML file path where the credentials will be storaged.
+> XML file path where the credentials will be stored.
 > :warning: It's important that the file you put in the path has an .xml extension, otherwise the example will not work properly.
 >
 > **Example:** C:\Visma\File API\Ftaas.Examples\powershell\credentials\credentials_integration1.xml